Convert Spherical Coordinates To Cartesian

 Q1: Why use spherical coordinates instead of Cartesian coordinates?

 A1: Spherical coordinates are advantageous when dealing with systems exhibiting spherical symmetry.
-Many physical phenomena, such as gravitational fields or the behavior of atoms, are more easily described and analyzed using spherical coordinates.
+But many physical phenomena, such as gravitational fields or the behavior of atoms, are more easily described and analyzed using spherical coordinates.
 They also simplify calculations in certain situations, particularly those involving integrals over spheres or spherical shells.

 Q2: Can I convert Cartesian coordinates to spherical coordinates?